sst/sst/www/docs/packages/cli.md

   Pass in the `--outputs-file <filename>` option if you want to write the AWS CloudFormation stack outputs to a JSON file.
 Works the same way as the [`--outputs-file`](https://docs.aws.amazon.com/cdk/latest/guide/cli.html#w108aac23b7c33c13) option in AWS CDK.

+- `--increase-timeout`

+  Pass in the `--increase-timeout` option if you want to increase the timeout value for the Lambda functions to 15 minutes.
+This give you more time to debug with breakpoints before the Lambda functions timeout.

+  A couple of things to note when `--increase-timeout` is enabled:
+  - APIs have a timeout of 30 seconds.
+If the Lambda function does not return after 30 seconds, the API request will timeout.
+You can continue to debug your Lambda functions until the function times out after 15 minutes.
+  - Queues need to have a [visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html) that is longer than the timeout of the subscribing Lambda function.
+If the visibility timeout is configured to be less than 15 minutes, it will be set to 15 minutes.

 - `--port`

   Pass in the `--port <port>` option to configure the local Lambda Runtime API server.
 Defaults to port `12577`.